Please Join Us For For A Virtual Charitable Benefit to Support The

 Justice Sandra Day O’Connor, first woman appointed to the United States Supreme Court in 1981, founded the O’Connor Institute in 2009 following her retirement.
 The non-partisan nonprofit organization continues Justice O’Connor’s distinguished legacy and lifetime work to advance civics education, civic engagement and civil discourse.

-The Ladies of the Court are the Women's Auxiliary Board of the Sandra Day O'Connor Institute.
+The Ladies of the Court are the Women's Auxiliary Board of the Sandra Day O'Connor Institute For American Democracy.

-These dedicated members of the community support the Sandra Day O'Connor Institute throughout the year and honor Justice O'Connor each year through the Legacy Luncheon.
+These dedicated members of the community support the O'Connor Institute throughout the year and honor Justice O'Connor each year through the Legacy Luncheon.